 Carolyn was a Fulbright Scholar to Harvard Law School in 1995, and Treasury Counsel from 1999-2005.

-(2018) Representing a high profile whistleblower, Sally Masterton, in a second settlement process with Lloyds Banking Group.
+(2018) Representing a high profile financial services whistleblower, Sally Masterton, in a second settlement process with Lloyds Banking Group.
 Please click here for the joint press statement released by the parties.

-(2018) Successfully representing an senior FX trader in his s.103A ERA claim against his former employer, relating to disclosures of a box ticking culture and other regulatory concerns.
-This case has been widely reported in the press, including in The Times and the front page of the Financial Times.
+(2018) Successfully representing a senior FX trader in his s.103A ERA claim against his former employer, relating to disclosures of a box ticking culture and other regulatory concerns.
+This case has been widely reported in the press, including in The Times and the Financial Times, both at first instance and on appeal.

-(2017) achieving settlement for a senior investment banker in a regulatory malpractice claim
+(2017) representing a senior investment banker in a regulatory malpractice claim

-(2017) Achieving settlement for a head teacher dismissed in circumstances where she had alleged breach of the regulations relating to the Teachers’ Pension Scheme
+(2017) representing a head teacher dismissed in circumstances where she had alleged breach of the regulations relating to the Teachers’ Pension Scheme

-(2017) Representing a Company Secretary in his interim relief application to prevent dismissal where he had made protected disclosures relating to non-compliance with the Companies Act and reporting obligations
+(2017) Representing a Company Secretary in the luxury retail sector in his interim relief application to restrain dismissal in light of his protected disclosures relating to non-compliance with the Companies Act and reporting obligations

 (2017) Achieving settlement in a case pending at the EAT involving disclosures relating to endemic bullying within a university